-NATIONAL HONOR SOCIETY
+MINNESOTA HONOR SOCIETY

-"Selection to NHS is a privilege, not a right.
-Students do not apply for membership in the National Honor Society; instead, they provide information to be used by the local selection committee to support their candidacy for membership.
+Selection to MHS is a privilege, not a right.
+Students do not apply for membership in the Minnesota Honor Society; instead, they provide information to be used by the local selection committee to support their candidacy for membership.
 Membership is granted only to those students selected by the Faculty Council.
 This is not an election, nor is membership automatically conveyed simply because a student has achieved a specified level of academic performance.
-NHS is more than just an honor roll."
-(National Honor Society Handbook 15th edition, 1997).
+MHS is more than just an honor roll.

-- Membership in this chapter shall be based upon scholarship, service, leadership, and character. - Membership of this chapter shall be known as active and graduate.
+Membership in this chapter shall be based upon scholarship, service, leadership, and character.
+Membership of this chapter shall be known as active and graduate.